ubccr/xdmod/docs/software-requirements.md

 ### MySQL

-MySQL 5.5 is currently recommended for use with Open XDMoD.
+MySQL 5.5.3+ is currently required for use with Open XDMoD.

 Some versions of MySQL have binary logging enabled by default.
 This can be an issue during the setup process if the user specified to create the